 Subdomains of the searched domain

-Analysis of traffic dynamics from PS
+Analysis of traffic dynamics from SE

 The report on the dynamics of traffic from search engines will show the estimated organic traffic from Google that the site receives per month.